How to Convert Excel to Google Sheets (Step-by-Step)

 Compatibility Issues

 While it’s great that you can work with Excel files in Google Sheets, Excel is still a lot more feature-rich.
-Google Sheets lacks a lot of functionalities and you may have some compatibility issues when you work with an Excel file that is converted to Google Sheets.
+Google Sheets lacks a lot of functionalities, and you may have some compatibility issues when you work with an Excel file that is converted to Google Sheets.

 Before ending the discussion, here are a few incompatibility issues that you might come across when trying to convert Excel files to Google Sheets:

-• If your file is password protected, it will not be possible to import it into Google Sheets
+• If your file is password protected, it will not be possible to import it into Google Sheets.

 • Google Sheets does not account for links in your Excel file to other Workbooks.

-• Google Sheets does not support PowerPivot, Power Query or other Data Model features of Excel
+• Google Sheets does not support PowerPivot, Power Query, or other Data Model features of Excel.

-• If your Excel file has macros written in VBA, then these are not accounted for in Google Sheets.
+• If your Excel file has macros written in VBA, these are not accounted for in Google Sheets.
 You can, however, write your code in AppScript when working inside Google Sheets.

-If your Excel file has any of the above elements, either these will be hidden, lost, or worse, altered!
+If your Excel file has any of the above elements, either these will be hidden, lost, or, worse, altered!
 So make sure you get rid of the above features before converting.

 Google Sheets Formulas That Don’t Work in Microsoft Excel